Using KiwiSaver to buy your first home: how it works

 Saving a deposit can be hard for first home buyers.
 Luckily, KiwiSaver and other schemes can help you out.

 Perhaps one of the most daunting parts of the first home buying process is working out how you'll get the money together to pay for a deposit.
-Saving for a deposit can seem like a mammoth task, especially in rising property markets where the amount you need is a continuously moving target.
+Saving for a deposit can seem like a mammoth task, with the rising cost of living, that lump sum can always seem out of reach.

 To be successful, you'll need to plan carefully, save hard and think smart.
-And a great place to start is being aware of the schemes that exist to help New Zealanders but their first house.
+Be aware of the schemes that help New Zealanders buy their first house.

-There are two ways Kiwisaver can be put to use for first home buyers:
+There are two ways your Kiwisaver can help you as a first home buyer:

 This involves simply withdrawing funds from your KiwiSaver and putting the money towards your first home deposit.
 To be allowed to do this you must: